-An industry that is historically secretive and exclusive while also seemingly glamorous and exciting.
-Some people enter into it as trained designers.
-Others enter the fashion business as someone with an idea, usually shocked at the way the industry works, how difficult it is to find production they can count on, or unsure how to market themselves among a vast sea of fellow brands.
+Some people enter into the fashion industry as trained designers.
+Others enter as someone with an idea, usually shocked at the way the industry works, how difficult it is to find production they can count on, or unsure how to market themselves among a vast sea of fellow brands.

-It’s a challenging time, especially if you’re coming at it with the determination to be self-made, whether by choice or necessity.
+It’s a challenging time, especially since you’re coming at it independently, meaning no one is giving you a big pile of money to hire all the help you need.
 When you don’t have an endless pool of money to pull from, concessions need to be made.
 And that’s hard.

 The startup stage for any business is very challenging.
 That’s why so many fashion business owners quit in this stage.
 It tends to feel like nothing is ever going to work.